devopslibrary/dl-frontend/_posts/2016-4-10-Jenkins CCJPE Course.markdown

 ---
 layout: post
-title:  "Jenkins CCJPE Course: Introduction"
+title:  "CCJPE: Introduction"
 date:   2016-4-10 12:00:00 -0500
-categories: jenkins
+categories: Jenkins
 permalink: lessons/jenkins-introduction
-excerpt: "This is Samantha, and welcome to our Jenkins Certification course!
-If you haven’t heard, Cloudbee’s (the creators of Jenkins) recently released two certifications, the CJE and CCJPE."
+excerpt: "Welcome to our Jenkins Certification course!
+If you haven’t heard, Cloudbees (the creators of Jenkins) recently released two certifications, the CJE and CCJPE.
+We'll help you learn everything you need to know to pass them!"
 weight: 1

 ---